swisscodemonkeys/appbrain-sdk/README.md

 Every release contains bugfixes and monetizations improvements.

+V11.0 (July 17th, 2015):

+  * Pop-over interstitials that keep the user engaged with your app.
+You can set your own border color.
+[Documentation](http://www.appbrain.com/info/sdk-docs/interstitial.html#custom-interstitial-border)
+  * Fixed a potential issue with Unity integration.

 V10.51 (March 23th, 2015):

   * Fixed measuring bug when AppBrainBanner is a child of a RelativeLayout